-Best augmented-reality apps
+Escape reality with the best augmented reality apps for Android and iOS

-Augmented reality has long sounded like a wild futuristic concept, but the technology has actually been around for years.
-It becomes more robust and seamless with each passing decade, providing an astonishing means of superimposing computer-generated images atop a user’s view of reality, thus creating a composite view rooted in both real and virtual worlds.
-Although AR apps run the gamut, from interactive map overlays and virtual showrooms to massive multiplayer skirmishes, each piece of software hones in on smartphone GPS and camera functionality to create a more immersive experience.
+Augmented reality (AR) has long sounded like a wild futuristic concept, but the technology has actually been around for years.
+AR is all about superimposing computer-generated images on top of your view of reality, thus creating a composite view that augments the real world.
+AR apps run the gamut, from interactive map overlays and virtual showrooms to massive multiplayer skirmishes.
+More and more ARKit apps are rolling out on Apple’s iOS, and, while Google has killed off Project Tango, it’s still looking at ARCore as the future.

-The available selection of augmented reality apps is diverse, encompassing both premium and freemium offerings from a variety of big and no-name developers, but sometimes, choosing which apps are worth your smartphone or tablet’s precious memory is tougher than using the apps themselves.
+The available selection of augmented reality apps is diverse.
 Here are our top picks for the best augmented reality apps available, whether you’re searching for iOS or Android apps.

 The best AR apps